apereo/cas/docs/cas-server-documentation/ux/User-Interface-Customization.md

 Note that certain older version of IE, particularly IE 11 and below may impose additional difficulty in getting the right UI configuration in place.

+<div class="alert alert-info"><strong>Supported Browsers</strong><p>The supported browsers listed here are in reference to the default CAS user interface.
+Customizations can be implemented to support other browsers using the overlay, themes, etc.</p></div>

 ## Internet Explorer

 To instruct CAS to render UI in compatibility mode, the following is added automatically to relevant UI components: